 Are Asters An Herb?

 The stems and roots are used as plasters or dressings in healing wounds and relieving pain.
 The root is also used to reduce fever and diarrhea.
-In China, the roots and leaves are used as traditional medicine for coughs and colds.
+In China, the roots and leaves are used in traditional medicine for coughs and colds.

 Are Asters Edible?